UGANDA TOUR: DETAILED ITINERARY

 Among the other birds we will look for in the forest are Mountain Buzzard, Ayres’s and perhaps Cassin’s Hawk-Eagles, African Olive Pigeon, the uncommon Grey-headed Parrot (split from Brown-necked), Barred Long-tailed and Klaas’s Cuckoos, Ruwenzori Nightjar, Western (Green) Tinkerbird, Tullberg’s (or Fine-banded) Woodpecker, Rock Martin, Mountain (or Montane) Oriole, Ruwenzori Hill Babbler (split from African), Mountain Illadopsis, Grey Cuckoo-Shrike, Olive-breasted (or Mountain) and Yellow-streaked Greenbuls, White-starred Robin, Abyssinian (or Mountain) Thrush, Chestnut-throated Apalis, Evergreen Forest, Cinnamon Bracken and Mountain Yellow Warblers, Chin-spot Batis, White-tailed Blue Flycatcher, White-bellied Crested Flycatcher, the skulking Mountain (or Montane) Sooty Boubou, Northern Puffback, Sharpe’s Starling, Kandt’s Waxbill (split from Black-headed), Thick-billed Seed-eater, Oriole Finch and Yellow-crowned Canary.

-Uganda: Day 19 After some early morning birding in the Impenetrable Forest we will drive south towards Kisoro, where we will stay overnight.
+Uganda: Day 19 After some early morning birding in the Impenetrable Forest we will drive south towards Kisoro, where we will stay for two nights.

 Uganda: Day 20 Mgahinga Gorilla National Park is a remote park, nestled in the extreme southwestern corner of Uganda, that forms part of the 434 square kilometres of the Virunga Conservation Area, a protected area that straddles political boundaries to include the Parc des Virungas in the Democratic Republic of Congo and the Parc des Volcans in Rwanda.
 The three extinct volcanoes within the Ugandan section, the tallest rising to over 4100m, create scenery that can only be described as breathtaking.
 The volcanoes are draped in extensive Afro-alpine forests, vast bamboo stands and, at higher altitudes, moorland dominated by towering Giant Lobelias.